Unlocking our past to preserve our future.

 Mission Statement

-To preserve and protect Pensacola’s heritage through advocacy, education and community development.
+To preserve and protect Pensacola’s heritage through advocacy, education and community involvement.

 Education